Kep, Cambodia

 We asked expats in Kep what banks they use and there advice about banking.
 They advised:

 "Expats considering retirement in Kep should be aware that the cost of living is relatively low compared to Western countries.
 They should know that the official language is Khmer, although English is widely spoken in tourist areas.
 It's important to understand that the healthcare system in Cambodia is not as advanced as in Western countries, so it may be necessary to travel to Phnom Penh or even abroad for certain medical treatments.
 Expats should also be aware that the climate in Kep is tropical, with a rainy season from May to October and a dry season from November to April.
 They should know that Kep is a small town known for its seafood and relaxed lifestyle, but it may not offer the same level of entertainment or amenities as larger cities.
 It's important for expats to understand that they will need a retirement visa to stay in Cambodia long-term, which requires proof of financial stability.
 They should also be aware that while Cambodia is generally safe, petty crime such as pickpocketing can be an issue, especially in tourist areas.
 Expats should know that the culture in Cambodia is very different from Western cultures, with a strong emphasis on respect for elders and authority.
 They should also be aware that the infrastructure in Kep and Cambodia as a whole is developing, so power outages and internet disruptions can occur.
 Lastly, expats should understand that while Cambodia has a growing expat community, it can still be a challenging place to live due to language barriers and cultural differences.
-Therefore, it's important to be open-minded, patient, and willing to adapt to a new way of life," said one expat in Cambodia.
+Therefore, it's important to be open-minded, patient, and willing to adapt to a new way of life," wrote one member in Cambodia.

 What do expats in Kep appreciate most about the local culture?